OpolotDaniel/OpolotDaniel.github.io/README.md

 ## Ongoing projects

-## Local interactions, iterated p-dominance and stochastic stability (working paper coming soon)
+## Local interactions and long-run stability in evolutionary models (working paper coming soon)
 This paper studies evolutionary game dynamics with local interactions.
 We consider a ring interaction structure where each agent interacts with a subset of k other agents, k/2 to the left and right.
 We show that in such a structure, iterated 1/k-best response sets are stochastically stable.
 A subset of strategies forms a 1/k-best response set if strategies in the set are best responses to any distribution that assigns them a total weight of at least 1/k.
 Iterated application of this idea leads to the concept of iterated 1/k-best response sets.
 We also demonstrate the effect of connectivity (density of the interaction structure) and find that iterated p-best response sets, for 1/k<p<1/2, are stochastically stable provided the k is sufficiently smaller than the population size.
 Above a threshold level of connectivity however, iterated p-best response sets need not be stochastically stable.

 ## Information percolation in exit games (working paper coming soon)